-Hi!
-I am Biejan Poor Toulabi, a political scientist, and I work on issues related to so-called ‘weapons of mass destruction’ (WMD).
-My research focuses on the history of and decision-making around state-run WMD programs and the construction of knowledge about nuclear weapons.
-I am also board member of the Dutch chapter of the Nobel Peace Prize winning Pugwash Conferences on Science and World Affairs.
+Welcome!
+I am political scientist working on issues related to nuclear, chemical, and biological weapons.
+My research focuses on the history of and decision-making around state-run weapons programs and the construction of knowledge about unconventional weapons.
+I am also an active member (and past board member) of the Dutch chapter of the Nobel Peace Prize winning Pugwash Conferences on Science and World Affairs.

-I have nearly a decade of teaching and management experience in higher education.
-Until the summer of 2017, I worked as a lecturer in International Relations at Vrije Universiteit Amsterdam, where I also managed the BSc/MSc programs in Political Science and the LLM Law and Politics of International Security.
-Before that, I taught at Radboud University Nijmegen and gave public speaking trainings.
+I have a decade of teaching and management experience in higher education.
+I have taught hundreds of students in various Political Science and International Relations courses.
+I have also managed the Bachelor’s and Master’s programs in Political Science and the Master’s in Law and Politics of International Security at Vrije Universiteit Amsterdam